Pr0fe5s0r/CoinEX-Unity-SDK/README.md

 - **await CoinEX.ERC721.SendERC721To(string to, string contractaddress, string tokenid)**
         - By using this function we send erc721 token's from one person to another person.

+**NFT Function's:**

+- **await CoinEX.NFT.GetNFTTextureToPanel(string url, Renderer panel)**
+        - By using this function we can get NFT image from ipfs hash or any url and render the material to 3d object.

+- **await CoinEX.NFT.GetNFTJson(string ipfshash)**
+        - By using this function we can get JSON data from the IPFS hash.

 **Example Progrma Using Axios:**